Rudd-O/qubes-shared-folders/README.md

 * `diod` raw C language line count: *40 thousand*
 * `samba` raw C / C++ language line count: **over 2 million**
 * NFS' and rsync's line counts are homework for the reader.

+## Design

+When authorized, the client qube initiates a Qubes RPC connection to the server qube, asking it to share a specific folder (which must exist).
+If the RPC mechanism authorizes it (by prompting you), then the server qube starts a `diod` instance, and the client uses the established I/O channel to mount the shared folder onto a folder of its file system tree.

+The full design is documented [here](./doc/authorization-design.md).

 ## Security considerations